Harry Potter and the Return of Heritage

 "I will come and wake you at six am; we have a busy day ahead.
 There is a bathroom next door on the left and, if you need anything, just call for Kreacher.
 I have warned him of your arrival and he will obey your orders.
 Just be careful with him, he is a horror of an elf and is twisted, but he cannot harm you or refuse a direct order," he said.
 "I have to go now, Harry.
 A useless meeting of the Order is about to start, probably to discuss you.
 I will see you in the morning."
 And with that, he quickly left the room and pulled the door shut behind him.

-It was a House Elf.
 It looked very old and its skin seemed to be several times too big for it.
 Though it was bald like all House Elves, it had dirty hair growing from its large, bat like ears.
 It looked at Harry with large, watery, blood shot eyes.
 With a look of contempt, it bowed, its snout like nose touching the floor.
 Harry noted that it was rather dirty, which was odd for an elf as they were usually rather clean beings.
 The dish cloth that it had used to form a loincloth was also filthy.

 "Young Master calls Kreacher," he croaked and added in an undertone.
 "Master's brat is in Master Regulus' room moving Master Regulus' things."